Where Finance, Technology, Entrepreneurship, and Impact Intersect

 Finance Faculty Spotlight

-Professor Ulrike Malmendier researches corporate finance, behavioral economics and finance, the economics of organizations, contract theory, and law and economics and finance.
+Professor Ulrike Malmendier researches corporate finance, behavioral economics and finance, the economics of organizations, contract theory, law and economics, and law and finance.
 She is the recipient of the 2013 Fischer Black Prize in Economics, which honors the top finance scholar under the age of 40.

 Professor Annette Vissing-Jørgensen studies empirical asset pricing and household finance (particularly stock market participation), private equity and entrepreneurship, and disclosure regulation.
 She teaches the core Finance course.